The Benefits of Eating Greek Yogurt

 Greek yogurt is here to stay.
 Yogurt has always been popular, but with the versatility and nutritional benefits of Greek yogurt, it has become a staple in the American diet.

-- Greek yogurt has twice as much protein.
+Greek yogurt has twice as much protein.
 Greek yogurt is high in protein, which helps promote fullness.
 A typical 6-ounce serving contains 15 to 20 grams, the amount in 2 to 3 ounces of lean meat.
 That makes it particularly appealing to vegetarians, who sometimes struggle to get enough of the nutrient.
-An identical serving of regular yogurt, on the other hand, provides just 9 grams, meaning you may feel hunger pangs sooner, according to US News.
+An identical serving of regular yogurt, on the other hand, provides just 9 grams, meaning you may feel hunger pangs sooner.